dctabion/dctabion.github.io/project1/Readme.md

 ##UNSOLVED ISSUES
+*Need a delay at the beginning of a player's turn so they can get ready to kill roaches *sound doesn't work on version at github server
+*sound doesn't play all the time
--Some roaches don't move
+*Some roaches don't move
+*Score summary at end of game has poor formatting.
--Make .png files transparent to improve rendering and remove the "rectangles" around images.
+*Make .png files transparent to improve rendering and remove the "rectangles" around images.
--Occasionally there is an error at the end of a player's round.
-This doesn't cause -Score summary at end of game has poor formatting.
+*Occasionally there is an error at the end of a player's round.
+This doesn't cause
--sound doesn't work on version at github server
--sound doesn't play

 A more complete log of unsolved issues is contained in the github repository in the file "stuff/issues&featureTracking".

 ##FUTURE FEATURES
 Some of the main features which might be added include:
+*improve layout
--give roaches "intelligence" to allow them to respond to proximity of mouse position -Within one player's round, allow a new wave(s) of roaches to be generated.
+*give roaches "intelligence" to allow them to respond to proximity of mouse position *Within one player's round, allow a new wave(s) of roaches to be generated.
--show indication of impending new wave of roaches -allow player to plant up to x number of roach bombs which are more effective than simple mouse clicking -more sounds for various aspects of the game
+*show indication of impending new wave of roaches *allow player to plant up to x number of roach bombs which are more effective than simple mouse clicking *more sounds for various aspects of the game

 A more complete list of future features is contained in the github repository in the file "stuff/issues&featureTracking".